Published: • 4 min read

 GO

 With the transaction open and no log backups taken, the shrink command has nothing to release.
-SQL Server is doing its job by keeping that data safe—and that means holding onto log space.
+SQL Server is doing its job by keeping data safe—and that means holding onto log space.

 Why Regular Shrinking Could* Make Things Worse